-Wisconsin governor activates national guard ahead of Rittenhouse deliberations
+Wisconsin governor activates National Guard ahead of Rittenhouse deliberations

-The Wisconsin Guard will stage outside the city, where closing arguments are expected to begin Monday.
-The soldiers will be tasked with protecting infrastructure and providing law enforcement with logistical support, but will not interfere with protests, the governor said in a statement.
+The Wisconsin National Guard will stage outside the city, where closing arguments are expected to begin Monday.
+The guard members will be tasked with protecting infrastructure and providing law enforcement with logistical support, but will not interfere with protests, the governor said in a statement.

 “We continue to be in close contact with our partners at the local level to ensure the state provides support and resources to help keep the Kenosha community and greater area safe,” Gov. Tony Evers said in the statement.
 “The Kenosha community has been strong, resilient, and has come together through incredibly difficult times these past two years, and that healing is still ongoing.
 I urge folks who are otherwise not from the area to please respect the community by reconsidering any plans to travel there and encourage those who might choose to assemble and exercise their First Amendment rights to do so safely and peacefully.”